awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-Lambda.md

     + `id`: The ID used to identify the key\.
 For an AWS KMS key, you can use the key ID, the key ARN, or the alias ARN\.
     + `type`: The type of encryption key, such as an AWS KMS key\.

-## See Also<a name="action-reference-Lambda-links"></a>
+## See also<a name="action-reference-Lambda-links"></a>

 The following related resources can help you as you work with this action\.
 + [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/) – For an example pipeline with a Lambda invoke action, see [Building a Continuous Delivery Pipeline for a Lambda Application with AWS CodePipeline](https://docs.aws.amazon.com/lambda/latest/dg/build-pipeline.html) in the *AWS Lambda Developer Guide*\.
 + [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/) – For more information about Lambda actions and AWS CloudFormation artifacts for pipelines, see [Using Parameter Override Functions with CodePipeline Pipelines](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-parameter-override-functions.html), [Automating Deployment of Lambda\-based Applications](https://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html), and [AWS CloudFormation Artifacts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-cfn-artifacts.html)\.
-+ [Invoke an AWS Lambda Function in a Pipeline in CodePipeline](actions-invoke-lambda-function.md) – This procedure provides a sample Lambda function and shows you how to use the console to create a pipeline with a Lambda invoke action\.
++ [Invoke an AWS Lambda function in a pipeline in CodePipeline](actions-invoke-lambda-function.md) – This procedure provides a sample Lambda function and shows you how to use the console to create a pipeline with a Lambda invoke action\.